 Since our founding in 1944, the museum and staff have worked to curate the largest collection of its kind in the world.
 Today, our mission is to be the leader in protecting and interpreting North America’s transportation heritage.

-BROWSE THE ENTIRE TRANSPORTATION COLLECTION (Note: Much of our collection is readily viewable on our grounds; some is in storage or maintenance and thus not.
+BROWSE THE ENTIRE TRANSPORTATION COLLECTION BELOW (Note: Much of our collection is readily viewable on our grounds; some is in storage or maintenance and thus not.
 Call ahead if you are visiting for a particular artifact to verify it is on display.
 The Museum kindly requests no climbing on artifacts and no entering artifacts unless so permitted per signage or tour guide.
 This is for your safety and the preservation of the history we are stewarding.)

 Tank car was designed to transport concentrated and highly corrosive nitric acid.
 Carried 8,000 gallons.
 A double hulled car with the inner hull constructed of aluminum alloy, which is protected by a cushion of air and a steel outer safety cover shell.
 Loads and unloads from top.